orbingol/NURBS-Python/docs/modules.rst

 Core Modules
 ^^^^^^^^^^^^

 The NURBS-Python library is more than a simple NURBS library.
-It includes surface and 2D/3D curve classes which provide a convenient data structure implemented with Python properties as well as the evaluation, and export/exchange functionality.
+It includes n-variate surface and curve classes which provide a convenient data structure implemented with Python properties as well as the evaluation, and export/exchange functionality.